ISCHEMIC STROKE

 - consider specific treatment of some particular underlying etiologies (vasculitis, etc.)

-- even in TIA patients, post-traumatic stress disorder (PTSD) with depression or anxiety may develop (Kiphuth, 2014]
+- even TIA patients can develop post-traumatic stress disorder (PTSD) with depression or anxiety (Kiphuth, 2014]

-- train adaptive coping strategies and cautiously brief about the realistic stroke risk associated with TIA
+- train adaptive coping skills and carefully explain the realistic risk of stroke associated with TIA